syncfusion-content/flutter-docs/Flutter/datagrid/editing.md

 ### onCellSubmit

 The [DataGridSource.onCellSubmit](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridSource/onCellSubmit.html) method is called when the editing is completed.
-We recommend you save the edited values to the underlying collection in this method.
+You are recommended to save the edited values to the underlying collection in this method.
 It makes sense to handle the entire editing operation in this single method.

 >**NOTE**
    There is no need to call the `notifyListeners` after you update the DataGridRows.
 DataGrid will refresh the UI automatically.